You’ve built a fantastic service.

 This script relies on credibility, using social proof to increase customer response.

-I've got a weird request to make.
-[ABC corp.,] our biggest competitor, they have 75 reviews.
-They're making a push to bump us out of Google's local listings.
-Last week our five star reviews grew to 250 customers.
+I’ve got a weird request to make.
+[Competitor Name] our biggest competitor, they have [X] reviews.
+They’re making a push to bump us out of Google’s local listings.
+Last week our five-star reviews grew to [X] customers.

 Would you be willing to help us extend our lead and win the race?
 All you’d have to do is answer six questions (only takes 3 min.).